The Newscaster/Nature Coast News

 The primary reason developers are here (or anywhere) is to make money and lots of

-a moot point as the town has had not only one but two zoning officials since December of
+moot point as the town has had not only one but two zoning officials since December

 it, and we have all heard the saying that money corrupts.
 For these reasons, if for no other,